ariqlubis/careerleap-ml/README.md

-# Machine Learning
+# Machine Learning Part - CareerLeap
 This project focuses on building a natural language processing (NLP) system using Tensorflow.
 The goal is create model that can accurately recommend text data into predefined job.
+Dion and I focus on building Machine Learning Model for this project.

+My Team's Github Link: https://github.com/arviereyhan/CareerLeap/tree/ML

 ## Problem Understanding